mattupstate/mattupstate.github.io/_posts/2012-08-07-flask-wsgi-application-deployment-with-ubuntu-ansible-nginx-supervisor-and-uwsgi.markdown

     - restart app
 {% endhighlight %}

 This task creates or updates the application's Supervisor program configuration from a [custom template](https://github.com/mattupstate/ansible-tutorial/blob/master/devops/templates/supervisor.ini).
 If you look at the contents of the template you will see the previous defined variables being used.
 Additionally, this task defines a `notify` action.
-This means that if the configuration file changes at all, Anisble will run the `restart app` handler which is defined later on in the playbook.
+This means that if the configuration file changes at all, Ansible will run the `restart app` handler which is defined later on in the playbook.

 {% highlight yaml %}
 - name: create nginx site config